datacommonsorg/docsite/tutorials/sheets_covid.md

 ![](/assets/images/tutorials/sheets_covid_tutorial_2.png)

 A menu should pop up on the right side of the Sheets web application.
 Type the name of any place desired; its DCID should populate into the A1 entry of the chart.
+This step is required to enable the Data Commons API.

 ![](/assets/images/tutorials/sheets_covid_tutorial_3.png)